enthought/okonomiyaki/doc/source/user/quickstart.rst

     >>> metadata = runtime_metadata_factory("python-cpython-2.7.10-1-rh5_x86_64.runtime")
     >>> print(metadata.implementation)

-Every metadata instance share the attributes of the class RuntimeMetadataV1, but each instance may have additional attributes depending on the language.
+Every metadata instance shares the attributes of the class RuntimeMetadataV1, but each instance may have additional attributes depending on the language.

 Querying an Enthought egg metadata